Upwork Reviews & Alternatives for Hiring Developers

 Here, we've outlined some good and bad Upwork reviews by clients, published on two of the most-reputed review sites: Trustpilot and G2crowd.

-It’s important to note that these users were invited by Upwork to give reviews on Trustpilot.
-Hence, these reviews are 100% genuine.
+It's important to note that these users were invited by Upwork via Trustpilot's internal system to give reviews on Trustpilot, which makes these reviews 100% genuine.

 Client Upwork Reviews from Trustpilot